jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To most people, corner stores only house quick conveniences.
 To kids, they are wonderlands of comics and candy, magical spaces where imagination and sweetness live in harmony.

 I loved buying a comic and a treat.
-After carefully choosing, I would make a selection and hand over cash to the kind shop owner.
-Completing the picture required a slice from the pizzeria next door.
+I would casually browse the options, make a selection, and hand over cash to the kind shop owner.
+A slice from the pizzeria next door always completed the perfect day.

-There lived a real super-villain.
+But there lived a real super-villain.

 I would stare at it through the "PIZZA" letters on the storefront.
-Only if there was one kind of slice available could I bypass the tyrant and get a slice to complete the perfect weekend.
+Only if there was one kind of slice available could I bypass the tyrant and get the slice I so wanted.

 Was the villain poverty?
 Meekness?
 Or perhaps it was the pizza cook who disliked my religion or family?
 The answer is none of these.
 The truth is far more fundamental and reveals the core message of the book.

 I wanted a slice of pizza.
 Getting it required speaking, and I did not have the ability to do that, as I was born with a speech impediment—a condition affecting about a million Americans from all walks of life.
-That is why I walked away when the pizza counter had several kinds of slices, because I feared, far more than going hungry, being asked "which one" if there were several.
+That is why I turned away when the pizza counter had several kinds of slices, because I feared, far more than going hungry, being asked "which one" if there were several.

 The affliction kicks in when certain sounds trigger a stutter that feels like a severe electric shock.
 Speaking to strangers makes it worse.
 Swearing offers blessed relief, but that solution only works among friends.